zaudmalik1222/candy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
 ```

-Feel free to modify it according to your project's specific details and requirements!
+This README provides instructions on how to deploy an NFT collection on Solana using Sugar Candy Machine.
+It includes details on setting up the environment, configuring the `.env` file, deploying the CandyMachine, and minting NFTs.
+Replace placeholders like `[Project Title]`, `[Description]`, `[Authors]`, and `[License]` with your actual project details.